korneevamg/korneevamg/README.md

 - :writing_hand: Configure your Angular apps with an injection token
 - :writing_hand: “Fake it till you make it” or how to mock backend response in an Angular application
 - :speech_balloon: 2nd week of April Talking at GDG Glasgow
+- :speech_balloon: 02.05.
+Talking about tools and framework for faster frontend development in Web Rush podcast
 - :speech_balloon: 23-25.05.
 Talking about capabilies of modern web at Advanced Developer Conference
 - :speech_balloon: 26-29.09.
 Scalabale solutions with InjectionTokens at [iJS New York](https://javascript-conference.com/new-york/)